p-sanches/somabits/WifiOSCTest/README.md

 This is the example for sending build-in IMU (accelerometer) values of Arduino Wifi Rev2 to server at address <b>"/acc"</b> over OSC and recieve message from server at address <b>"/led"</b> to turn on/off the built-in LED of the Arduino Wifi Rev2.

+First install "WiFiNINA" which is a Wifi library for Arduino Wifi Rev2.
 Use the OSC library from Adrian Freed (version 1.3.5), which is available in the library manager of Arduino.
 In this library, open the file `SLIPEncodedSerial.h` and uncomment line 11: `#include <HardwareSerial.h>`.

 Do not forget to create the arduino_sectrets.h with your credentials.
 It looks as follows: